Immigrant Adolescent Health, Part 2: Guidance for clinicians

 Acculturation: The literature on acculturation and immigrant adolescent sexual behaviours is complex.
 The links between degree of acculturation and sexual behaviour are further complicated by ethnicity, parenting and other social and cultural factors.42,43 Generally, the more acculturated immigrant adolescents are, the more likely they are to engage in uncommitted sexual intercourse, to have earlier first intercourse, and to use contraception.41,42,44-46 One study of East Asian high school students in British Columbia found that immigrant youth who spoke English at home were more likely to engage in sexual intercourse.47 Along with the earlier initiation of sexual behaviour, acculturated teenagers have higher educational and occupational aspirations and view single parenthood as a more viable option than less acculturated teens.48,49

-Family factors: One British Columbia study found that East Asian youth who arrived alone to study in Canada were significantly more likely to report substance use before sexual intercourse and to become victims of sexual abuse compared with East Asian youth who immigrated with their parents or who were born in Canada.35 A study of Chinese American adolescents found that living with both parents was associated with a lower likelihood of sexual intercourse,50 although Asian immigrant adolescents also report difficulties with talking to their parents about sex.41,42 Cultural issues in immigrant families may also affect whether they support or reject their lesbian, gay, bisexual and transgendered (LGBT) youth.
+Family factors: One British Columbia study found that East Asian youth who arrived alone to study in Canada were significantly more likely to report substance use before sexual intercourse and to become victims of sexual abuse compared with East Asian youth who immigrated with their parents or who were born in Canada.35 A study of Chinese American adolescents found that living with both parents was associated with a lower likelihood of sexual intercourse,50 although Asian immigrant adolescents also report difficulties with talking to their parents about sex.41,42 Cultural issues in immigrant families may also affect whether they support or reject their lesbian, gay, bisexual, transgender, queer and two spirit (LGBTQ2S) youth.
 Their family’s rejection places these youth at higher risk for mental health problems, substance abuse and risk behaviours.51

 Data on substance use disorders among immigrant adolescents in Canada are limited.
 The following associations are known: